-The Lesser Masked Owl is a small to medium-sized barn owl with no ear-tufts.
-It is also known as the Moluccan Masked Owl.
+The Moluccan Masked Owl is a small to medium-sized barn owl with no ear-tufts.
+It is also known as the Lesser Masked Owl.

 Photo Gallery (2 pictures)